-We usually shy away from recommending Hafilat and public buses in Abu Dhabi to most tourists as it’s not always the most practical way of getting around the city, but we know many hardy travellers prefer to use public buses where possible.
+We usually shy away from recommending Hafilat and public buses in Abu Dhabi to most tourists as they’re not always the most practical way of getting around the city.
+Still, we know many hardy travellers prefer to use public buses where possible.

 This post is part of our series on transportation in Abu Dhabi; to learn more about all forms of public transport, taxies, tolls, hire cars and more make sure to head over to our Abu Dhabi Transport Guide